EVERYTHING NEGATIVE – IS AN OPPORTUNITY TO RISE.

 Manny started off by playing in the YMCA league when he was in Grade 3, and has never looked back.
 He went on to play at Tamanawis Secondary, where he received numerous All-Stars and MVP’s, and helped the school reach new heights.
-After his Grade 12 season finished, he decided to stay and play in the CIS (now known as USports), receiving a full-ride scholarship from the University of the Fraser Valley.
+After his Grade 12 season, he decided to stay and play in the CIS (now known as USports), receiving a full-ride scholarship from the University of the Fraser Valley.

 During his 5 year career at UFV, he accumulated 1 Canada West Conference 2nd-team All Star, 242 regular season 3’s (4th All-time in Conference History), and 3 Canada West tournament Final 4 appearances.
 In his final season at UFV, he finished 1st in Canada in 3’s made (78 in 20 games, which was the 3rd highest single-season total in conference history).
 He also finished 5th in assists, and 9th in steals.
-During his playing career, Manny would coach and train kids whenever he had the chance.
+During his playing career, Manny would coach and train younger players whenever he had the chance.
 He was always focused on playing, but the time he spent coaching kids really helped him understand how passionate he was in seeing young players blossom into well-rounded individuals.

 After a heart-breaking playoff loss in his final season, Manny had to decide what he wanted to do next.
-There were a couple of Professional offers on the table, but no offer interested him as much as coaching and training did.
+There were a couple of small Professional offers on the table, but no offer interested him as much as coaching and training.
 He decided to hang up the shoes, and start XV Training Academy with Harleen Dulay.
 Their goal is to use their basketball knowledge and experience, to influence up and coming basketball players.